How Safe Will Cars Be From Computer Viruses?

 When the 1997 C5 Corvette first appeared, it did so with more on board computers than the first NASA Space Shuttle.
 All of these computers working to manage the C5 were essentially closed systems with access available only via a mechanic’s scanners…and largely cars today are in a similar situation, at least for the most part.
 While scanners do have downloadable updates, the manufacturers ensure that these are also fundamentally closed systems.

 The biggest gift to hackers in terms of access is the Internet.
-By web-enabling cars and trucks to upload and download data from the ‘Net, this can certainly provide the right mind with a key to create mass vehicular chaos.
+By web-enabling cars and trucks to upload and download data from the ‘Net, sick-minded hackers are given a key to create mass vehicular chaos.

-Let’s face it -- the worst thing that can happen to your home computer is that all the data is erased and a full reformat and reload of software is required.
-All one needs to do is have a creepy imagination (like I do) to see the infinite opportunities for wreaking far greater damage on daily life that viruses could have in the automotive world as compared to personal and business computing.
-Think of it like Hootie and The Blowfish versus The Beatles in terms of global impact.
+Let’s face it -- the worst thing that can happen to your home computer is that all the data is erased.
+All one needs to do is have a creepy imagination to see the infinite opportunities automotive hacking has for wreaking far greater damage on daily life.
+In terms of potential global impact, the difference in magnitude between hacking personal or business computers and automobiles is huge...like Hootie and The Blowfish versus The Beatles.

-New vehicles feature drive-by-wire throttle control, computer-managed variable ratio steering, software-driven transmission, data-processing for stability control (yaw, ABS braking and traction control), and of course on-the-fly manipulation of fuel, spark and air induction.
-If these systems were to be insecurely tied (even indirectly) to a seemingly innocuous web-enabled process – any or all systems could be hacked and reprogrammed with a virus created by a guy sitting in his parent’s basement with a couple computers and a stack of empty pizza and Mountain Dew bottles.
+New vehicles feature drive-by-wire throttle control, computer-managed variable ratio steering, software-driven transmissions, data-processing for stability control (yaw, ABS braking and traction control), and on-the-fly manipulation of fuel, spark and air induction.
+If these systems were to be insecurely tied -- even indirectly to a seemingly innocuous web-enabled process, any or all systems could be hacked and reprogrammed with a virus created by a guy sitting in his parent’s basement with a couple computers littered with stacks of empty pizza boxes and Mountain Dew bottles.

-Imagine if your car had a virus that sporadically reversed the drive-by-wire gas pedal to make wide-open-throttle at the standard idle position.
+Imagine a virus that sporadically reversed your car's drive-by-wire gas pedal to make wide-open-throttle at the standard idle position.
 Maybe someone’s idea of “funny” would be to constantly vary the variable ratio steering or deploy all the airbags given a certain odometer reading.
 My nightmare, though, is that a hacker would write a virus to utilize throttle position data and stability control to simply speed a car up, apply one brake and disable all airbags to ensure a catastrophic collision.

-How much web-enabling is enough to open the Box in Pandora’s Camaro?
+How much web-enabling is enough to open Pandora’s Glovebox?
 I have no idea.
 Since manufacturers are already touting in ads the ability for cars to send emails to dealers and text to owners when service is necessary, the window of opportunity seems to be opening.
 If I were a betting man, I’d guess that the moment one can browse the web or check email via a factory-installed navigation system, the games will be on.

 I hope I’m wrong.
-Maybe the worst thing that will happen is that the nav system in all Dodge Chargers will instantly show all Hooters restaurants and adult theaters in the US.
-Of course, given that car’s demographic, this would probably be considered a well-appreciated benefit.
+Maybe the worst thing that will happen is that navigation systems in all Dodge Chargers will instantly and permanently display the locations of all Hooters restaurants in the US.
+Of course, given that model's ownership demographic, this would probably be considered a well-appreciated benefit.

 Back to Apex's Automotive Content Services